Champions of Change fail to take action against sexploitation, super companies prop it up

 Source: United Nations

 Our message to corporates is that they cannot claim to care about women and gender equality while propping up and profiting from Honey Birdette’s sexploitative activities.
-Corporate which do can expect to be exposed - including to our thousands of supporters - for double-standards and violation of their stated values.
+Corporates which do can expect to be exposed - including to our thousands of supporters - for double-standards and violation of their stated values.

 CEO a ‘Champion of Change’ for women